Food, Land & Water Project

 The Food, Land & Water Project has invited Wisconsin stakeholders of all kinds to come together and have a conversation about Wisconsin's food, land, and water resources and the human demands that affect them.
 This is a chance to look beyond the present moment, see the big picture, and think about our shared resources in a more systematic and collaborative way.
 The four key talking points include surface water quality, groundwater quality, groundwater quantity, and the future of Wisconsin working lands.

-The ideas, goals, recommendations and strategic actions developed over this two-year process will be presented at the Food, Land & Water Conference to be held on October 16 and 17, 2017.
-Registration is now open--register by September 25 for early bird pricing!
-We have an exciting agenda.
-Click here for conference information, which will continue to be updated as information becomes available.
+The ideas, goals, recommendations and strategic actions developed over this two-year process were presented at the Food, Land & Water Conference held on October 16 and 17, 2017.
+There was an exciting agenda which included presentation of the compendium of workgroup reports below.

 Food, Land, & Water Project Documents:

 - Project Timeline

 - Steering Committee Meeting #1 (April 2016) Minutes

 - Steering Committee Feedback Memo, February 2, 2017

 - Food, Land and Water: Can Wisconsin Find Its Way? by James Matson, published by the Food, Land & Water Project